emrp/emrp2018_Moers_Trashbins/DatabaseSetup.md

 [foreignKey]: /pictures/database/ForeignKey.png "Foreign Key"

 ### 1.2.3 Class Diagram
-Below diagram shows the class diagram of the solutuo
+Below diagram shows the class diagram of the solution with different tables (entities) and their columns (attributes).

+![alt text][classDiagram]

+[classDiagram]: /pictures/database/ClassDiagram.png "Class diagram"
 ## Rename a file

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.